dbousque/fdf/README.md

 # fdf
 Get a visual representation of your topographic data.

-You can use any data array you wish, you may also use the included bmp to array converter, so you can sort of see an image in 3d.
+You can use any data array you wish.

-Sadly, you must be on OSX.
+Only works on OSX.

 First, run :